 Concordia University Chicago is a participant in the Illinois Articulation Initiative (IAI), a statewide agreement that allows transfer of the completed Illinois General Education Core Curriculum between participating institutions.
-Completion of the transferable General Education Core Curriculum at any participating college or university in Illinois assures transferring students that lower-division general education requirements for an associates or bachelor's degree have been satisfied, excluding graduation and mission-related requirements.
+Completion of the transferable General Education Core Curriculum at any participating college or university in Illinois assures transferring students that lower-division general education requirements for an associate's or bachelor's degree have been satisfied, excluding graduation and mission-related requirements.
 This agreement is in effect for students entering an associate or baccalaureate degree-granting institution as a first-time freshman in summer 1998 and thereafter.
 You can learn more about IAI at www.itransfer.org.

 The University reserves the right to determine the number and type of transfer credits accepted toward the student's degree.
-The last two years of college work should be at the upper division level (general junior and senior level courses).
+The last two years of college work should be at the upper division level (general junior and senior-level courses).
 No more than 67 semester hours (100 quarter hours) of lower-division transfer credit from a junior/community college and/or senior college/university will be counted toward graduation, unless the student is participating in a recognized articulation agreement that allows for additional credit to be transferred.
+Please note that any AP or CLEP credit counts toward the 67 semester hour limit.

 One-half of all the credit hours in each major must be completed in residence.
-At least 32 semester hours of study at Concordia Chicago are required to meet residency requirements, preferably the last year before graduation.
+At least 32 semester hours of study at Concordia-Chicago are required to meet residency requirements, preferably the last year before graduation.
 A CUC student's cumulative grade point average is calculated solely on courses taken at Concordia-Chicago.
 Transfer work is received as credit but not factored into the student's cumulative GPA.